 The BLM oversees approximately 700 million subsurface acres of Federal mineral estate and 56 million subsurface acres of Indian mineral estate across the United States and is proposing a rule to regulate hydraulic fracturing on public land and Indian land.
 The new hydraulic fracturing method will modernize management of well stimulation activities and implementation of the proposed regulations will ensure that fracturing operations conducted on the public mineral estate (including split estate where the Federal Government owns the subsurface mineral estate) will now have certain guidelines to follow in using the fracturing method to drill in the most responsible way possible.

 ‘Hydraulic fracturing,” is a process used to stimulate production from oil and gas wells where previous methods left much of the product unattainable.
 The extension of the practice has caused public concern about whether fracturing can allow or cause the contamination of underground water sources, whether the chemicals used in fracturing should be disclosed to the public, and whether there is adequate management of well integrity and the “flowback” fluids that return to the surface during and after fracturing operations.
 A draft rule was published in the Federal Register on May 11, 2012.
-This draft rule and preamble can be found at the following weblink:

 Among other things, the BLM is considering requiring oil and gas operators to 1.)
 Publicly disclose all chemicals used during the stimulation of a well by fracturing 2.)
 Submit information to the BLM to confirm wellbore integrity before, during, and 3.)
 Track and account for the fluids from the well after hydraulic fracturing operations.